 "Is it possible to get a flat stomach after 50?"

-The vast majority of top-performing videos used a UGC-style format, either featuring a single person's testimonial or cycling through clips of multiple people sharing positive reviews.
-Among the top ads we reviewed, approximately 45% showed women in their 30s and 40s.
-Many advertisers with greater spend had a portfolio of ads appealing to multiple different specific demographic audiences.
+The vast majority of top-performing videos use a UGC-style format, either featuring a single person's testimonial or cycling through clips of multiple people sharing positive reviews.
+Many advertisers with greater spend have a portfolio of ads appealing to multiple different specific demographic audiences.

 Takeaway: Try hooks that appeal to specific audiences such as “as a busy new mom” and “if you’re over 60…” to immediately resonate with specific groups.